ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

 * :math:`v_{rear}, v_{front}` is the velocity of the rear and front wheel.
 * :math:`l` is the wheelbase.

 We assume that the wheels are rolling without slipping.
 This means that the velocity of the contact point of the wheel with the ground is zero and the wheel's velocity points in the direction perpendicular to the wheel's axis.
-The **Instantaneous Center of Rotation** (ICR), i.e. the center of the circle around which the robot rotates, is located at the intersection of the lines that are perpendicular to the wheels' axes and go through the contact points of the wheels with the ground.
+The **Instantaneous Center of Rotation** (ICR), i.e. the center of the circle around which the robot rotates, is located at the intersection of the lines that are perpendicular to the wheels' axes and pass through the contact points of the wheels with the ground.

-As a consequence of the no-slip condition, the velocity of the two wheels have to fulfill the following constraint:
+As a consequence of the no-slip condition, the velocity of the two wheels must satisfy the following constraint:

 .. math::
   v_{rear} = v_{front} \cos(\phi)